Attend Part 1, Part 2 or both days!

 - The family/parent role in supporting employment; and,

 - School and healthcare transition.

-This all-day training will include lecture, small-group activities, a youth/young adult break-out session on brainstorming your passion and job development, and an afternoon of rotating small groups with the following guests from your community:
+This all-day training will include lecture, small-group activities, a youth/young adult break-out session on brainstorming your passion and job development, and an afternoon featuring panels with guests from your community: